-RNA production systems, consensus oligos, vectors and ribonucleotides to support in vitro expression studies.
+RNA synthesis kits, consensus oligos, vectors and ribonucleotides to support in vitro expression studies.

 qPCR and RT-qPCR

 Dye-based and probe-based assays for real-time qPCR or RT-qPCR

 Reagents for extraction of total RNA and miRNA from blood, cells, tissues, plants and other sample types.